OmarMiniesy/Notes/Networking/Protocol.md

 ### General Notes

-> Computers over networks talk via protocols
+Set of standard rules that are followed.
-> Computers talk to exchange information in the form of packets.
+* Computers over networks talk via protocols

 ---